Students to perform in free showcase;

 Drop off and pick up will take place on the west side of the building near the tennis courts.
 Enter the parking lot and follow the sidewalk/1st row of parking to the door to drop off and pick up your students.
 Please proceed around the outside lane of the parking lot back towards the entrance.
 Right turn only out of the parking lot to ensure steady flow of traffic.

-18 days ago, Brent Dunning
+about 1 month ago, Brent Dunning

 Dropoff and Pick Up Map